EU inches toward landmark budget, virus recovery fund deal

 Polish Prime Minister Mateusz Morawiecki warned that it’s a case of us now, you tomorrow.

-The apparent breakthrough comes just days after it appeared that their 25 EU partners might go it alone and create a new coronavirus recovery package without them.
+The apparent breakthrough comes just days after it appeared that Poland and Hungary’s 25 EU partners might go it alone and create a new coronavirus recovery package without them.

 Ahead of the two-day summit, EU diplomats and officials said the solution would take the form of a declaration clarifying that the rule of law mechanism would not be used against any country without a ruling from the EU’s top court, the European Court of Justice, first.
 That process could take a year.